-As and when a minor accident occurs the casualty should receive appropriate first aid from the school nurse (07956865266), a member of the teaching staff or a member of the office staff according to their training.
-For children in the Pre-Prep a "bump note" will be placed in the pupil's book bag alerting the parent to the minor injury should the parent or guardian notice a bruise or graze on their child that evening.
-In the senior school a note will be entered into the student planner.
+As and when a minor accident occurs the casualty should receive appropriate first aid from the school nurse, a member of the teaching staff or a member of the office staff according to their training.
+In the event of a head injury, for children in the Pre-Prep a "bump note" will be placed in the pupil's book bag alerting the parent to the minor injury should the parent or guardian notice a bruise or graze on their child that evening.
+In the senior school, a head injury letter will be sent home.

 For the more serious accidents the pupil will be sent to hospital.
-Initially attempts will be made to contact the parents, inform them of the situation and assess the feasibility of the parent taking the pupil to hospital.
-If this is not a feasible option then the casualty will be driven by a fully trained member of staff or an ambulance will be called.
-In this situation the parents must be informed immediately of:-
+Initially, attempts will be made to contact the parents, inform them of the situation and assess the feasibility of the parent taking the pupil to hospital.
+If this is not a feasible option, then the casualty will be driven by a fully trained member of staff or an ambulance will be called.
+In this situation the parents must be informed immediately of: -

-- the name of the Hospital to which their son/daughter has been taken; - asked to attend the hospital as a matter of urgency; - reassured to minimise parental distress
+- the name of the Hospital to which their son/daughter has been taken. - asked to attend the hospital as a matter of urgency. - reassured to minimise parental distress